 Address: 17D Dempsey Road, Singapore 249676

-Housed in the painfully hip Como Dempsey lifestyle complex, Dempsey Cookhouse is helmed by a Michelin-starred ang moh chef with an unpronounceable name (Jean-Georges Vongerichten).
-I’m guessing they named this restaurant ironically, cuz it sounds nothing like the SAF cookhouse.
+Housed in the painfully hip Como Dempsey lifestyle complex, Dempsey Cookhouse and Bar is helmed by a Michelin-starred ang moh chef with an unpronounceable name (Jean-Georges Vongerichten).
+I hope they named this restaurant ironically, cuz it sounds nothing like the SAF cookhouse.

 Otherwise, a la carte pizzas, pastas and mains here are mostly priced from $25 to $32.
-However, you’ll probably want to splurge on their signature black truffle and fontina pizza ($34) and egg caviar ($38).
+However, you’ll probably want to splurge on their signature black truffle and fontina cheese pizza ($36) and egg caviar ($38).

 Blu Kouzina (~$60/pax)

 Address: 10 Dempsey Road, #01-21, Singapore 247700

 Blu Kouzina is one of the few Greek restaurants in Singapore, for those who are not daunted by words like “xtapodi” and “psari” in the menu.

 There’s a huge menu and price range.
 As an estimate, mains like grilled chicken, beef and moussaka are priced from about $20 to $30 (grilled seafood goes up to $50).
 You will probably also get a few pitas, dips and mezze to share, and those cost about $15 to $20.

 It’s easy to go crazy ordering a la carte, so for those with no self control, consider visiting during their Sunday lunch buffet ($58.80++) from 12pm to 3pm.